-That said, the steady reduction of a long-standing benefit that affects the majority of Columbia employees - active and retired-as well as the turnover of faculty, researchers, and administrators of the institution is not merely an administrative matter but should be subject to a broader discussion.
-Furthermore, the University has also legal and fiduciary obligations to its retirees, included those created by the Trust Fund, and to those approaching emeritus status.
+That said, the steady reduction of a long-standing benefit that affects most Columbia employees - active and retired-as well as the turnover of faculty, researchers, and administrators of the institution is not merely an administrative matter but should be subject to a broader discussion.
+Furthermore, the University has also legal and fiduciary obligations to its retirees, including those created by the Trust Fund, and to those approaching retirement status.
 These obligations were created at the beginning of employment not at its end.
 (This report, however, is not a legal brief but a discussion of policy and structure.)

-For retirees, adequate medical coverage is literally about life and death, peace of mind, and financial solvency.
+For retirees, adequate medical coverage is literally about life and death, and about peace of mind and financial solvency.
 Retirement issues might seem to many something only old fogies should worry about, but it is important for everyone in the Columbia community.
-If older faculty and researcher do not retire, then there are fewer positions for younger and fresher people.
-Older faculty is also more expensive.
+If older faculty and researchers do not retire, then there are fewer positions for younger and fresher people.
+Older faculty are also more expensive.

-Although retirement plans benefit most immediately those who have already retired, the majority of the CU Officer community will reach that stage themselves, sooner or later.
-It is more relevant to people as they grow older.
+Although retirement plans benefit most immediately those who have already retired, the majority of the CU active Officer community will reach that stage themselves, sooner or later.
+It becomes more relevant to people as they grow older.
 But by the same token, childcare, dependent medical plans, and tuition coverage are more relevant to younger Officers.
 The benefits basket is an intergenerational compact.
-And "honor thy father and mother" has been an ethical principle since time immemorial for all cultures.8
+And "honor thy father and mother" has been an ethical principle since time immemorial for all cultures.

 Retirees are perhaps the most vulnerable members of the Columbia community.
-They are aged, often ailing, worried, with limited alternative income options beyond their savings and 403(b) plans, with no bargaining power once they have given their productive years to Columbia, cautious of change, and with only a muted voice in Columbia processes.
+They are aged, often ailing, worried, with limited alternative income options beyond their savings and 403(b) plans, with no bargaining power once they have given their productive years to Columbia, cautious of change, and with only a muted voice in Columbia affairs.

 Retiree medical support is good social policy and is practiced in the social safety nets and tax code of most countries, including in the U.S., where the system is a complex mix of public and private support.
 Most medical benefits are progressive with age.
 But at Columbia, as in most American organizations, they are regressive with age.
-That is due to a strong reliance on employer contributions to health insurance plans during active employment.
-At retirement age governmental Medicare kicks in, but it still requires monthly in-payments, and, for most people, a supplemental or substitutional private coverage to deal with gaps in Medicare coverage.
-Adding up the numbers, in terms of medical costs it is expensive to retire at Columbia.
+That is due to a strong reliance on